 Deadline: April 1st

-The Association for Applied Sports Psychology (AASP) funds the Oglesby-Snyder Grant for Equity to provide $5,000 to PhD-level scholars who propose innovative original research that could lead to understandings that advance equity and cultural diversity in sports.
-Eligible must be continuous AASP members for at least years, affiliate with an accredited U.S. university, show genuine commitment to sports or exercise psychology, and agree to present at the AASP conference.
+The Association for Applied Sports Psychology (AASP) funds the Oglesby-Snyder Grant for Equity.
+The grant provides $7,500 to PhD-level scholars who propose innovative original research.
+The research must have the potential to lead to understandings that advance equity and cultural diversity in sports.
+Eligible applicants must be continuous AASP members for at least 3 years.
+They must be affiliated with an accredited U.S. university.
+They must show genuine commitment to sports or exercise psychology.
+Finally, they must agree to present at the AASP conference.

 Contact